 The IRS determines the maximum combined amount that can be contributed to 401(k) plans each year.
-For 2023, the maximum you can contribute to the Hess Savings Plan using before-tax and/or Roth contributions is $22,500 (or $30,000 with age 50 or older catch-up contributions).
-In 2023, total contributions (yours and Hess’) to the Hess Savings Plan are limited to $66,000.
-If you’re age 50 or older, you can contribute an additional $7,500, for a total of $73,500.
+For 2024, the maximum you can contribute to the Hess Savings Plan using before-tax and/or Roth contributions is $23,000 (or, if you are age 50 or older, $30,500 if you make the full $7,500 catch-up contribution).
+In 2024, total contributions (yours and Hess’) to the Hess Savings Plan are limited to $69,000 or $76,500 if you make catch-up contributions.
 Your before-tax, Roth after-tax, regular after-tax and company matching contributions all count toward the annual limits.

 The table below provides a breakdown of each type of contribution you can make.